American-Soccer-Analysis/itscalledsoccer/.github/pull_request_template.md

 - [ ] Created tests which fail without the change (if applicable)
 - [ ] All lint and unit tests passing
 - [ ] Extended the README / documentation, if necessary
+  - [ ] Updated NEWS.md if modifying the R package

 ### Additional Comments